Overlay Components

 <Overlay.Hover>

-<div class="rounded bg-gray-800 px-2 py-1 text-xs text-white">
+<div class="rounded bg-gray-800 px-2 py-1 text-xs text-white">New York</div>

 </Overlay.Hover>